alextremo0205/SWMM_Hybrid_approach/Memory_helper.md

 * The MLPs are too simple
 * The activation functions of the MLPs are too simple

-#Annotation It seems that the best results are achieved by predicting the next time step.
+**Annotation:** It seems that the best results are achieved by predicting the next time step.
 Considering 3 steps ahead (so that it accounts for future steps as well) in training, but predicting only 1 step at the time.

+## 2022-07-15 09:37:41

+Have an coder MLP for nodes and edges (one for each).
+Have MLPs for decoders, one for nodes and another for edges.
+The output of the nodes is the head, the output for the edges is the flows.

+Testing $\LaTeX$:

+$$ \frac{\pi^2}{6} $$